kirito-blade/me-vlm/README.md

 Access is granted upon request for academic and non-commercial research purposes.
 To request access:

-1. Fill out the [Google Form / Contact Email]
+1. Contact the corresponding author {tan.peisze@monash.edu} for full access to the generated datasets.
 2. Include:
    - Institutional affiliation
    - Intended use